ifund-hq/fe-test/README.md

 ### iFund Frontend Take-home Test

-This is an introductory coding challenge to evaluate candidates interested in joining the team at iFund as a frontend engineer and tt is meant to be fun and short.
+This is an introductory coding challenge to evaluate candidates interested in joining the team at iFund as a frontend engineer and it is meant to be fun and short.

 #### Requirement